 Q: What makes a good first photo on Hinge?

 A: Three rules.
 Your face occupies between 55 and 65 percent of the vertical frame.
 Your eyes hit the upper-third grid line of the photo, not the dead center.
 No sunglasses, no hat, no group photo in the lead slot.
 All three at once.
-Hinge’s published guidance and OkCupid’s 2010 data both attribute the largest single lead-photo lift to the eye-contact-and-warm-smile signal, and the composition rules above are how a real iPhone selfie actually delivers that signal.
+Hinge’s published guidance and Photofeeler’s photo-testing data both point to eye contact and a real smile as the lead’s strongest signal, and the composition rules above are how a real iPhone selfie actually delivers that signal.

 Q: Does the lead photo actually matter more on Hinge than on Tinder?